Read more about

 Afghanistan and Iran have for many generations quarreled over the rights to the waters of the Helmand River.
 Iran argues that it has a claim over some of the river water and also protests over Afghanistan activities that dry up the Helmand River during the dry season.
 The disputes continue despite water treaties and commissioners from both countries trying to discuss boundary and operations that will mitigate the existing conflicts.

 All of the major rivers in Afghanistan are prone to degradation and pollution from human activities such as damming and the creation of canals, which are used to divert river water to irrigate farmlands and to produce hydroelectricity.
 The longest river in the country had a delta in its mouth but today hardly any water drains into the sea.
-During the dry months, the rivers dry up mostly because little water follows the course of the river.
-The country needs to regulate the water being diverted to schemes if the rivers are to survive.

 |Rank||Longest Rivers in Afghanistan||Total Length|

 |1||Amu Darya||879 miles (shared with Tajikistan, Turkmenistan, and Uzbekistan)|

 |4||Panj||572 miles (shared with Tajikistan)|